-Are you presenting at the 2021 Multidisciplinary Thoracic Cancers Symposium in Scottsdale, Arizona?
+Are you presenting at the 2023 Multidisciplinary Thoracic Cancers Symposium in New Orleans, Louisiana?
 Below you can find useful information to help you prepare your presentation and for travel.

-The full text of the abstracts selected for presentation is available on the meeting website and all abstracts are published in the February 1, 2022 issue of the International Journal of Radiation Oncology · Biology · Physics (www.redjournal.org).
-To view the abstracts online, visit www.thoracicsymposium.org.
+The full text of the abstracts selected for presentation is available on the meeting website and all abstracts are published in the February 1, 2024 issue of the International Journal of Radiation Oncology · Biology · Physics .
+View the abstracts online.

 Due to the detailed nature of the program, no one under the age of 18 will be admitted to any official symposium function.
 This includes, but is not limited to, all symposium sessions and the exhibits/food room.

-The Exhibit Hall is located in the Princess Ballroom Salons F-I and will be open during the following hours:
+The Exhibit Hall is located in Napoleon Ballroom CD and will be open during the following hours:

-- You should arrive at the front of your session room at least ten minutes in advance of your session (or the session that precedes yours if there isn’t a break in between).
+- You should arrive at the front of your session room at least 10 minutes in advance of your session (or the session that precedes yours if there is not a break in between).
 ASTRO Education staff and an AV tech will be there to give instructions and acquaint you with the AV set up on the stage.